 All horses are pretty, but the ones in one-ring circus “Cheval” are, well, equine supermodels, if you will.
-Unlike their two-legged equivalents, these elaborately groomed animals can do more than stand around looking good.
+Unlike their two-legged equivalents, however, these elaborately groomed animals can do more than stand around looking good.
 As put together by Gilles Ste-Croix, hitherto an artistic honcho at Cirque du Soleil, the show features successive impressive displays of agility from both horse and human talents, colorfully packaged in the whimsical-rather-than-brassy mode familiar from Ste-Croix’s prior gig.
 That Cirque association should help this French-Canadian package pull both adult and family viewers on its ongoing tour dates: Bloomington, MN and Nashville runs follow current San Jose dates through the summer.